MaayanLab/HuBMap-Augmented-Gene-Set/README.md

 ## Overview
 We augmented a gene set list using a correlation matrix.
 The gene correlation matrix was downloaded from [ARCHS4](https://maayanlab.cloud/archs4/download.html).
 The correlation matrix contain a Pairwise pearson correlation of genes across expression samples.
-The gene set list was generated from a asct+B converter script found in the [Maayan Respository](https://github.com/MaayanLab/asct-b-converter).
+The gene set list was generated from a asct+B converter script found in the [Ma'ayan Respository](https://github.com/MaayanLab/asct-b-converter).

 ![cover](Correlation_Image.png)